Bringing connection to the body, mind, spirit and emotions.

 “As Sri Aurobindo reminds us, ‘All life is Yoga.’
 Purna Yoga embodies the idea that true yoga encompasses not just poses but also the way we treat our fellow human beings, the planet, and all the creatures that live on it.”

 My inspiration to teach yoga comes from the desire to share my own yogic path with my students.
 To share the ways in which yoga has helped me become more of myself: healthier, happier, balanced, and loving.

-Hannah discovered Purna Yoga when her sister recommended one of Letitia’s classes three years ago.
+Hannah discovered Purna Yoga when her sister recommended one of Letitia’s classes in 2014.
 “I was hooked the first class I came to!
 Letitia invited us to show our bodies gratitude.
 I’d never heard that thought process before.
 Most exercise is about pushing our bodies to become something they’re not.
-This was way more welcoming—I found this invitation to acceptance to be very liberating.”
+This was way more welcoming – I found this invitation to acceptance to be very liberating.”

 Hannah says she decided to become a teacher because she really wants to help people feel accepted for who they truly are and to connect to the love they have for their entire self—their bodies, their hearts, their minds.
 “There is so much pressure to be externally motivated in the world—I would really like to help people connect with their internal motivations.”

 “As a chef of a local catering company, my days are long and stressful.
 I have been able to utilize the tools I have learned from Purna Yoga to keep my body strong, my mind clear, and my emotions balanced.
 At least most of the time!”